List of Chicago Med characters: Dr. Natalie Manning

 Natalie was brought into the ED at the start of Season 5, where she was diagnosed with a TBI.
 While unconscious, her ex-boyfriend, Phillip Davis slipped a ring onto her finger and convinced everyone that they were engaged, except for Dr. Marcel who brings it up with Phillip and tells Will.
 She eventually finds out and calls it off, before trying to get back with Will, who has moved on to Dr. Asher.
 It is unknown if she still likes Will or if he has any feelings left for her, but it is assumed that she has feelings for Dr Marcel after they were in a hostage situation in the Season 5 finale.

 In Season 6, Natalie alters data on a trial Will is running to have her mother accepted.
 She then stole medication to treat her mother in secret.
 Will was irate when finding out but ready to take the blame for it.
 Knowing it could ruin his career, Natalie confessed what she'd done.
 The opening of Season 7 revealed Natalie had been fired and was leaving Chicago for a fresh start.
+She appears again in the Season 8 finale picking up Will at Seattle–Tacoma International Airport when it is revealed he has left Chicago to be with her romantically.
+He asks how long she wants him to stay, and she responds "I'm never letting you go."
+The implication being Will and Natalie have a long-term future off screen.